Marathon-fan/AFoodDeliveryApplication/README.md

 * microservices3(Delivery) calling other microservices
 1. Once a delivery process is finished, microservices3(Delivery) will call microservices1(Customer Order) to update the original order's state to 'DELIVERED'.

+* microservices4 -- Restaurant Discovery(find and show all the restaurants)

+To make it simple, we don't list microservices4's calling other microservices.

+* microservices5 -- User(registration and login, logout)

+To make it simple, we don't list microservices5's calling other microservices.